HERSTMONCEUX - GENERATING WORKS

 Preparations for the War, included building a double skinned bomb shelter into the side of a hill, adjacent to the coal bunker, also built into a hillside.
 The roof of the bomb shelter has substantial girders encased in concrete.
 While the remainder of the building is brick.

 At the same time, or a few years before, it is thought that the generating building was encased in corrugated iron.
-This was later to be the cause of much confusion on the part of the local authority, who were unaware of this fact, playing on what they thought at that time was the original construction method.
-They did not realise that the building was timber framed and match-boarded, originally.
-For, they never took the time to investigate for fear of being unable to continue arguing their lie.
-Nor would they refer the matter to the County Archaeologist, or English Heritage - even though Government Circulars said they should.
-They knew that if they followed the correct procedure, they would be forced to admit the history - and get this - would at that time have been liable to give a grant to the occupier, for such restorations.
-This is called a loss of opportunity, that opportunity, they would deny to the then owner, as you will see, hoping to give it to someone else, as per outrageously discriminatory practices.
+This was later to be the cause of much confusion on the part of the local authority, who were unaware of this fact, believing it to be the original construction method.
+They did not realise that the building was timber framed and match-boarded, underneath.
+Nor were these claims investigated.
+Thus, the matter was nor put before the County Archaeologist, or English Heritage - despite advice in Government Circulars, as to the correct procedure.

-Finally, amidst a cloud of obfuscation generated by WC, to hide their secret agenda, Archaeology South East a subdivision of London University, were commissioned to provide an independent survey and report, as to what the extant building actually was.
+Finally, amidst clouds of obfuscation, Archaeology South East a subdivision of London University, were commissioned to provide an independent survey and report, as to what the extant building actually was.
 Barbara and David Martin acted like a time team, measuring and recording what evidence they could in a few short hours in September 1999.
-The shocking conclusion was that the handyman had been right all along.
+The shocking conclusion was that the occupiers various had been right all along.
 The extant building was the original generating works.
-Even so, some devious council officers refused to accept the facts, continuing to spread disinformation to cover their tracks.

 2021 - The Battersea power station development is valued at £1.6 billion according to media sources, funded by Malaysian investors, now in 2021 with units available for residential occupation.